vocdoni/dvote-protobuf/README.md

 - In protobuf, new fields can be added, renamed and removed with future-compatibility.
 - However, **once an ID has been used, it can't never be reused by any other field again**

-## Models provided
+## Available models

-- Entity
-  - Used to send and store the metadata of an Entity
-- News Feed
+- `client-store`
-  - Implements the structure of a JSON Feed
+  - Data types used for client apps to store local data
-- Identity
+- `common`
-  - Used to serialize and store identities created by a user
+  - Types shared across many components
-- Key
+- `metadata`
-  - Used to keep track of encrypted key pairs
+  - Human readable data for organizations, governance processes, news feeds, etc.